top of page

 I offer the following Family Building Consultations*:

-• Psychoeducational Consultation for Individuals or Couples using non-identified (unknown) Donor - One 75-minute meeting
+• Psychoeducational Consultation for Individuals or Couples using non-identified (unknown) Sperm or Egg Donors - One 75-minute meeting

 • Psychoeducational Consultation for Directed Embryo Donation - Three Meetings